asishmonangi/vedanthu-coding-program/README.md

 		}

 	}

-	# for-loop for printing the students in several groups
+## printing the students in several groups

 	for(int i=0;i<5;i++)
 	{
 		switch(i)